 The config/default property sets the default property for all nsswitch databases, while the other properties can be used to override the default property if desired.

-config/default set to "files", and config/host set to "files dns" defaults all databases to local files database access, except for the host database which will search files first and dns second, if dns access is configured.
+For instance, if config/default is set to "files", and config/host is set to "files dns", then all nsswitch databases default to local files database access, except for the host database which will search files first and DNS second.

 The following single-valued properties are supported:

-Typically the property values are simple, such as "files" "files nis".
+Typically the property values are simple lists of sources, such as "files" or "files nis".
 However, when multiple sources are specified, it is sometimes necessary to define precisely the circumstances under which each source is tried.
-A source can return one of the following codes:
+A source can return one of the following status codes:

-For each status code, two actions are possible:
+For each status code, the following actions are possible: